314lipczuk/ODE_project_report/main.typ

 1. An interpolation algorithm could have been used to synthetically create data points of the sampling rate we desire.
 This forces our new data points to inherit our assumptions about how the data is interpolated, which could introduce a systematic bias (as example, for linearity).
 2. A proxy metric for a total light energy of a light pulse for a datapoint is introduced instead of a "binary" baseline.
 This allows for more flexibility but at a cost of having to create a realistically-scaling function that works for all kinds of experiments and across different levels of magnitude of light stimulation duration.

-After theoretical evaluation of pros and const of both, a second solution strategy was picked, due to a better compatibility with the goal of having short training times.
+After theoretical evaluation of pros and cons of both, a second solution strategy was picked, due to a better compatibility with the goal of having short training times.
+Despite dealing with the hurdle at hand and enabling further steps, this resolution creates its own problems.
+With each experiment we add to our roster, one needs to manually implement its corresponding light-stimulation function, and what's more important, one also needs to make sure the light functions from different experiments are compatible with each other - a consistent formula for translating between experimental setup and computational representation is important to establish.

 == Parameter identifiability and model robustness